korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 That's a good way of doing things, and it often leads to perfect coding, because you're not having to duplicate code, or duplicating initialization in more than one place.

-So how do we call this new constructor, when creating an account?
+So how do we call this new constructor when creating an account?
 We would call that very much the same, as we've been doing before.
 Let's create a new object here, using these three argument constructors.
 So, going back to the Main class in Description.txt,